kej715/DtCyber/README.md

 This repository also provides automation and artifacts intended to make it easy for anyone to build the simulator and run historic software on it.

-Visit the [NOS2.8.7](NOS2.8.7) directory to find artifacts and information enabling you to install the NOS 2.8.7 operating system on *DtCyber* after building it.
+Visit these subdirectories to find artifacts and information enabling you to install operating systems on *DtCyber* after building it:

+- [NOS2.8.7](NOS2.8.7) : NOS 2.8.7 was the last operating system formally released
+by CDC for its Cyber 170 series supercomputers.
+- [NOS1.3](NOS1.3) : the NOS 1.3 operating system and a corresponding version of
+PLATO.

 Visit the [doc](doc) directory to find the somewhat outdated *Basic Operation* guide for *DtCyber*.
 This guide is oriented toward operation of an older version of the